Asininite/ObsidianVault/Obsidian Vault/CGIP/Module 1/! Raster Scan vs Random Scan.md

+- **Resolution** : max number of points that can be displayed without overlap
+- **Aspect Ratio** : ratio of horizontal to vertical points
 ### Raster Scan
 - electron beam swept across the screen one row at a time from top-to-bottom beam intensity turned on and off to create a pattern of illuminated spots